 7. Just outside of Asheville you’ll also find Hands On!
 Children’s Museum in Hendersonville or Kidsenses Children’s Interactive Museum in Rutherfordton, NC.

-8. Check out a train ride, hayride, or pet the animals at Hickory Nut Gap Farm.
+8. Check out a train ride, hayride, or see baby farm animals at Hickory Nut Gap Farm, depending on the season.
 You can even buy farm-raised meats.

 9. Adventure Center of Asheville has a zip line designed just for kids under 10, as well as a treetop adventure course.